Welcome, Advocate!

 Community Resource Directory

 This directory is for your reference while you work on creating the new women of color-centered resource directory as a key project.
-Use it to learn about the types of services available.
+You are responsible for **researching and populating** the directory, while the offerings and description pages will be created by the Executive Director.
+Use this existing directory to learn about the types of services available.